Indiana Jones Venice locations

 Indiana Jones and Kazim.
 Palazzo Barbaro.
 Indiana Jones Venice

-‘Hotel Danieli’ is generally described as the location which once gave its interior look, including the view from the window to the ‘Last Crusade’ movie.
-Marcus and Indy analyze the sketch drawing from the tomb of the knight and reveals Alexandretta as the next pass point on their search of the Holy Grail.
-A few moments later doctor Jones finds both his and Elsa’s room in a complete mess.
-They intercommunicate with playful epithets and kiss each other with a picturesque window view on the background.
+‘Hotel Danieli’ is generally described as the location that once gave its interior look, including the view from the window, to the ‘Last Crusade’ movie.
+Marcus and Indy analyze the sketch drawing from the knight’s tomb and reveal Alexandretta as the next passpoint on their search for the Holy Grail.
+A few moments later, Doctor Jones finds his and Elsa’s room in a complete mess.
+They communicate with playful epithets and kiss each other with a picturesque window view in the background.

 ELSA